bloodyteabiscuts/bloodytea/README.md

 .

-I type like i'm excited, but i dont rly feel much behind the screen ithink??? i emphasise words in all caps. liek " SO HES LIEK ____" and whatnot.....
+I type like i'm excited, but i dont rly feel much behind the screen lol, i emphasise words in all caps. liek " SO HES LIEK ____" and whatnot sometimes

-im sorry to whoever i hurt in the past im genuinely so srs rn PLZZZZ i wanna dm and figure things out if possible ty...
+im sorry to who i hurt in the past and I genuinely wanna apologise, IM SO SORRY/gen pls talk to me in ata we can dm

-im a copinglink/c'link of american ferryman from guts nd blackpowder... a yumeshipper
+im a copinglink/c'link of american ferryman from guts nd blackpowder... a yumeshipper too

 i love socialising, i might be weird to interact with at first, but i promise im nice...